larytet/MyPerfectThings/print-cut-stencil-templates.md

    - Removes isolated islands that would fall out when cut (bridge generation)
    - Optionally applies a posterization or edge-detection style
 4. **Exports** a print-ready PDF — one page per panel per color layer
+5. Each panel includes:
+   - **Orientation arrow** — clearly marked TOP/NORTH so the panel is placed correctly regardless of rotation
+   - **Adhesive zones** — printed rectangles at the corners and midpoints indicating exactly where to apply double-sided tape; sized to avoid the spray area so tape residue doesn't land on the artwork
-5. User prints, cuts with scissors or a craft knife, tapes to surface, sprays
+6. User prints, cuts with scissors or a craft knife, applies double-sided tape at the marked zones, positions on surface, sprays

 Output can also target a home craft cutter (Cricut, Silhouette) via SVG export.